As a revenue marketer, you know the constant challenge – motivating your target audience to choose your product or service.

 For example, if you’re targeting health-conscious customers, you’d likely want to offer incentives like free wellness products or additional access to certain features when signing up for gym memberships.

 If your audience is price-sensitive, then things like discounts, special promotions, or coupons could incentivize them to make a purchase.
-It doesn’t always have to be big, but there is always something that would increase that motivation.
+It doesn’t always have to be big, but there’s always something that would increase that motivation.

 Some incentives you might want to consider are:

-• Referral rewards: “Share this link with a friend and you’ll both get 15% off.”
+- Referral rewards: The benefit of sharing your experience can pay dividends.
+Messages like “Share this link with a friend and you’ll both get 15% off” are a welcome addition to anyone’s inbox.

-• Membership rewards: Like the gym membership idea, they get discounts or exclusive access to certain features of your business when they have a membership.
+- Membership rewards: Like the gym membership idea, customers get discounts or exclusive access to certain features of your business when they have a membership.

 On the previous points, it can be difficult to pin down exactly what your customers want if you have a large consumer base with different segments and demographics.
 So, sometimes it’s best to offer customization and give your target audience options to customize their incentives where possible.